MR-Addict/playground/src/data/posts/implement-markdown.md

 }
 ```

-> Css file are too long, you can find source code of this project on my gihtub:
+> Css files are too long, you can find the source code of this project on my github:
 >
 > - [https://github.com/MR-Addict/playground](https://github.com/MR-Addict/playground)

 ## 9. Copy button

-It would be great if there's copy button on our code block, I found a solution on [this blog](https://ithelp.ithome.com.tw/articles/10302397).
+It would be great if there was copy button on our code block, I found a solution on [this blog](https://ithelp.ithome.com.tw/articles/10302397).

-The solution is we use `React useRef` hook to get block `innerText`, even if there are syntax highligh.
+The solution is we use `React useRef` hook to get block `innerText`, even if there are syntax highlights.
 We only need to replace `pre tag` with `custom Pre component`.

-We have done this before when we styling.
+We have done this before when we styled.

 And here is my custom Pre component: